 Base pack weight defining the kind of hiker I am?
 Even with my camera, my solo weight is under 10 lbs for gear.

 There are myriad labels to describe backpacking style based on gear.
 But I think those styles are rather meaningless as anything more than a rough guide.
 Trip conditions need to be factored.
 Asking to describe my backpacking style based on gear weight?
 It is just gear.
-If I take a larger tent when my a past partner joins me, do I magically become a different type of hiker if only for a weekend?
+If I take a larger tent when my someone joins me, do I magically become a different type of hiker if only for a weekend?
 The knife Grandma used really did not describe her cooking style (“Damn good” is how I would describe it..).

 Long distance hiker perhaps?
 My really long hikes are in the past.
 And I only picture hikes of weeks rather than months in the future.
 I honestly would rather do hikes of six weeks rather thsn six months.
 But with every single hike seemingly having a label, maybe I am a long distance hiker still? 😉 Being serious, my overall solo hiking style does not change if I am out for three days, a week, three weeks or three months.
 So, no, how long I am out for won’t really define the type of hiker I may be.
 And I more interested in the wild places the trails go through rather than the trails themselves.